FRAMING AND CARE OF YOUR PRINTS

 Care of your Prints

 Please be aware that the front of your print is delicate and should be handled with care.
-To keep your print in good condition it should be framed behind glass/acrylic and a mat board and hung away from direct sunlight and damp areas.
+To keep your print in good condition it should be framed behind glass/acrylic and hung away from direct sunlight and damp areas.

 Flattening your print